Snapcast Multi-Room Audio System: 5 Rooms Under $300

 | Opus | Lossy, low-latency | Low | Low-latency use cases (48kHz only) |

 Network needs are modest.
-Snapcast uses TCP for reliable delivery.
-CD-quality audio (16-bit, 48kHz) uses about 200 kbps per client.
-A typical 100 Mbps home network can handle 50+ rooms with room to spare.
-Wi-Fi works well for clients.
-Wired Ethernet is best for the server to keep lag steady.
+CD-quality audio uses about 200 kbps per client.
+A typical home network handles 50 rooms or more.
+Wi-Fi is fine for clients.
+Wire the server for steady lag.

 How It Compares to Alternatives

-Before you commit to a DIY build, it helps to see what Snapcast replaces:
+Before you commit to a DIY build, see what Snapcast replaces:

 | System | Cost Per Room | Sync Quality | Ecosystem | Cloud Required |